KivalEvan/BeatSaber-JSMap/README.md

 - Exported types, interfaces, fields, and functions should be accompanied by JSDoc comment right above its definition
   - Function/method should provide usage example
+- Interfaces that are exposed to user must use `I` prefix to indicate interface rather than instantiable object.

 #### Coding